pjfl/p5-app-notitia/README.md

 the `dump-config-attr` method will output a list of configuration options, their defining class, documentation, and current value

-Help for command line options can be found be running
+Help for command line options can be found be running:

     bin/notitia-cli list-methods

-The production server options are detailed by running
+The production server options are detailed by running:

     bin/notitia-daemon list-methods

-The bash completion script is provided by
+The bash completion script is provided by:

     . bin/notitia-completion

+A typical logroate configuration in the file `/etc/logrotate.d/notitia` might look like this:

+    /home/notitia/local/var/backups/Notitia-*.tgz {
+       weekly
+       missingok
+       rotate 7
+       delaycompress
+       notifempty
+    }

+    /home/notitia/local/var/logs/*.log {
+       daily
+       copytruncate
+       create
+       missingok
+       rotate 30
+       compress
+       delaycompress
+       notifempty
+    }

 # Subroutines/Methods